 We account for warrants pursuant to the authoritative guidance on accounting for derivative financial instruments indexed to, and potentially settled in, a company's own stock, on the understanding that in compliance with applicable securities laws, the warrants require the issuance of registered securities upon exercise and therefore do not sufficiently preclude an implied right to net cash settlement.
-We classify warrants on the consolidated balance sheet as a liability which is revalued at each balance sheet date subsequent to the initial issuance.
-We also have warrants classified as equity and these are not reassessed for their fair value at the end of each reporting period.
+We have warrants classified as equity and these are not reassessed for their fair value at the end of each reporting period.
 Warrants classified as equity are initially measured at their fair value and recognized as part of stockholders' equity.
 Determining the appropriate fair-value model and calculating the fair value of registered warrants requires considerable judgment, including estimating stock price volatility and expected warrant life.
 The computation of expected volatility was based on the historical volatility of comparable companies from a representative peer group selected based on industry and market capitalization.
 A small change in the estimates used may have a relatively large change in the estimated valuation.
 We use the Black-Scholes pricing model to value the warrants.
-Changes in the fair value of the warrants classified as liabilities are reflected in the consolidated statement of loss as gain (loss) on revaluation of warrants.